zulip/zulip/docs/overview/gsoc-ideas.md

   Experience writing tools using various popular APIs is helpful for being able to make good choices.
 Experts: Steve Howell.

-- Redesign the Zulip settings and administration pages to be more consistent, performant, and prettier, with nice reusable UI components.
-Right now, each widget has its own look and feel, there's too many colorful buttons, and some widgets (like the list of all users) can cause loading the admin UI to hang for a few seconds in a realm with thousands of users.
-You can get a great sense of what needs to be done by just browsing the administration site in a development environment.
+- Improve the UI and visual design of the existing Zulip settings and administration pages.
+Last summer, a student built a nice framework for many common elements (e.g. checkboxes, dropdowns, etc.) and migrated the codebase to use it, but the tables settings screens with tables are inconsistent, only one of them has a convenient sorting feature, etc.  You can get a great sense of what needs to be done by playing with the settings/administration/streams overlays in a development environment.
 You can get experience working on the subsystem by working on some of
   [our open settings/admin issues](https://github.com/zulip/zulip/labels/area%3A%20admin).
   **Skills recommended**: JavaScript, HTML, CSS, and an eye for visual design.
-Experience using the Timeline tab in the Chrome developer tools is useful if you want to focus on the performance side of things.
-The performance issues are primarily on the frontend, so Python/Django experience is less important, but still useful.
-  Expert: Brock Whittaker.
+Export: Shubham Dhama.

-- Optimize frontend performance.
-Zulip already performs fairly well once the site has been loaded, but there are a bunch of ideas for how to make it substantially faster.
-This is likely a particularly challenging project to do well, since there are a lot of subtle interactions to understand.  **Skill recommeded**: Strong debugging, communication, and code reading skills are most important here.
+- Optimize web frontend performance and scalability.
+Zulip is already one of the faster webapps out there, but there are a bunch of ideas for how to make it substantially faster.
+This is likely a particularly challenging project to do well, since there are a lot of subtle interactions to understand.  **Skill recommended**: Strong debugging, communication, and code reading skills are most important here.
 JavaScript experience; some Python/Django experience, some skill with CSS, ideally experience using the Chrome Timeline profiling tools (but you can pick this up as you go).
-Expert: Brock Whittaker.
+Expert: Steve Howell.

 - Build out the administration pages for Zulip to let admins set a retention policy for when old messages should be deleted, audit